alejandro2706/momentos/README.md

 # Momentos web app

 An awesome Bakery single page app made with React JS and others cool tools.
-Also has its own Content manage system for manage al the data, products & forms that this app contains.
+Also has its own Content manage system for manage all the data, products & forms that this app contains.

 ## Demo